 Students must submit their completed OGS/QEII-GSST application to their proposed department graduate coordinator no later than:

-- February 1, 2018 for Canadian citizens/Permanent Residents (for current and prospective students).
+- February 9, 2018 (extended from Feb 1, 2018) for Canadian citizens/Permanent Residents (for current and prospective students).

 (Complete timelines for these competitions can be found under Waterloo's timelines below)